-- The Government Grant funding for 2019/20 is as per the provisional settlement figures provided by the MHCLG, with the exception of the local business rates.
-For business rates, as noted below, the more up to date local authority information is used. - The Precept Requirement is the total of council tax income to the Authority. - The local business rates for 2019/20 are the figures provided by the three local authorities, as reported in their NNDR 1 returns, which are due to be submitted to the MHCLG by 31 January 2019.
-The years 2020/21 to 2022/23 have been increased by using the MHCLG's figures for the top up grant and the unitary authority figures for the local share.
-The Section 31 grant included in the table above are for the following reliefs; Multiplier Cap, Small Business Rate Relief and financially minor reliefs. - The Business Rate top up is the figure calculated and provided by the MHCLG.
-This is fixed until the next revaluation.
-A revaluation took place with impacts included within the 2018/19 budget, a further revaluation is expected from the Valuation Office Agency (VOA) in 2019/20. - Council Tax Taxbase, is the Band D equivalent number of properties.
+- The Government Grant funding for 2020/21 is as per the provisional settlement figures provided by the MHCLG, with the exception of the local business rates.
+For business rates, as noted below, the more up to date local authority information is used. - The Precept Requirement is the total of council tax income to the Authority. - The local business rates for 2020/21 are the figures provided by the three local authorities, as reported in their NNDR 1 returns, which are due to be submitted to the MHCLG by 31 January 2020.
+The years 2021/22 to 2023/24 have been increased by using the MHCLG's figures for the top up grant and the unitary authority figures for the local share.
+The Section 31 grant included in the table above are for the following reliefs; Multiplier Cap, Small Business Rate Relief and financially minor reliefs. - Council Tax Taxbase, is the Band D equivalent number of properties.
 For six years there was a lower figure than in 2012/13 and prior years due to the changes in the benefits system, which has reduced the taxbases.
 This reduced council tax income was offset by the Council Tax Support funding that was separately identifiable in 2013/14 but from 2014/15 has been included in the general Government funding calculations.
-The taxbase for 2019/20 is now higher for the first time than the 2012/13 levels.
+The taxbase in 2019/20 was higher for the first time than the 2012/13 levels.